 In the wake of that, Pak and Jeph Loeb had more leeway than ever to expand the scope of Hulk comics.
 Suddenly, there were a lot of Hulks and Gamma-powered characters.
 We had Bruce Banner as Hulk, Jennifer Walters as She-Hulk, Doc Samson, Rick Jones as A-Bomb, the newly-birthed Skaar, and even Lyra – Hulk’s daughter from a potential future!

 (Spoilers begin here.)
 [Read more…] about New for Patrons: Red She-Hulk AKA Harpy

 The She-Hulk comic books definitive issue-by-issue collecting guide and trade reading order for omnibus, hardcover, and trade paperback collections.
 Find every issue and appearance!
 Part of Crushing Krisis’s Crushing Comics.
-Last updated November 2018 with titles scheduled for release through July 2019.
+Last updated August 2022 with titles scheduled for release through January 2023.